Pabitra-33/Paint_Anything/README.md

 # Paint_Anything
-Developed apaint project using Html5,css3 & JavaScript.
-Where if one wants to paint something he/she can do it by easily.
+Developed a paint project using HTML5, CSS3 & JavaScript.
+Where if anyone wants to paint something he/she can do it by easily.